Carol Folt: Academic-athletic scandal

 Under Chancellor Folt's direction, UNC spent approximately 18 million dollars defending itself from NCAA sanctions for prolonged and widespread fraud within academic and athletics departments, the details of which were outlined in Wainstein Report.
 The Report summarizes the findings of an independent investigation conducted by former federal prosecutor Kenneth Wainstein.
 It describes abuses spanning over 18 years (during the tenures of Chancellor Michael Hooker, Chancellor James Moeser, Chancellor Holden Thorp), including "no-show" classes that had little to no faculty oversight.
 Approximately half of the enrollees in these "no-show" classes were athletes.

 When the Wainstein Report was released in 2014, Folt acknowledged "It is just very clear that it was an academic issue with the way the courses were administered, and it is clearly an athletics issue."
 The Southern Association of Colleges and Schools, the regional accreditation body for UNC, took the nearly unprecedented step of placing UNC on a year of probation, wherein any further missteps would lead to the university's accreditation being removed, effectively dooming the entire university.
 Folt brought forth reforms on several levels, and the probation was consequently lifted with no further sanctions after a year.

 While not nearly as important for the well-being of the university as a whole, UNC also faced the possibility of serious sanctions from the NCAA.
 Under Folt's leadership, the university later went on to deny that the academic fraud was specifically benefiting athletics in its defense to the NCAA, broadly attempting to insulate the UNC administration from the findings of the Wainstein Report and the allegations of UNC whistleblower Mary Willingham.
-One of the key assertions the university made in its own defense was that the NCAA did not have jurisdiction, since the university created and offered "no-show" courses not as part of a systemic effort to benefit athletes, but the student body in general.
+One of the university's key assertions in its defense was that the NCAA did not have jurisdiction, since the university created and offered "no-show" courses not as part of a systemic effort to benefit athletes, but the student body in general.
 While citing the failure of multiple UNC administrators to cooperate with the investigation, the NCAA's Committee on Infractions did not hold UNC responsible, finding that "no-show" classes were not specifically designed to benefit athletes.
 This finding led both fans and media across the country to question "the integrity of the NCAA, suggesting that UNC's case would open the doors for other universities to set up similar no-show classes so long as non-athletes could enroll."

 Silent Sam monument controversy

-During her term as chancellor, Folt had to deal with the controversy over the monument Silent Sam, which at times included demonstrators outside her office.
+During her term as chancellor, Folt dealt with the controversy over the monument Silent Sam, which included demonstrators outside her office.
 Folt resigned as chancellor on January 14, 2019, effective end of the spring semester, stating: "There has been too much recent disruption due to the monument controversy".
 In the same letter, she ordered the remaining plinth (pedestal) to be removed, as a threat to campus safety.
-Later, the University of North Carolina system board of governors made her resignation effective January 31.
+Later, the University of North Carolina system board of governors made her resignation effective January 31, 2019.